 - Set up a custom domain name (or “vanity” URL) that conforms to your enterprise standards, and obscures your environment server addresses.

 Follow security leading practices for development and testing

 The following recommendations are propose around data used for testing:

 - Select test data carefully, ensuring it’s protected and controlled.

 - Ideally, test data should be created in a generic form with no relation to

 live system data.
 In the exception where live data is needed to perform

-accurate testing, the live data should be should be:
+accurate testing, the live data should be:

 - Anonymized as far as possible.